LawleyFall2017/230-fall2017/weekly_materials/week9/js3-DOM2.md

 - the "DOM element creation" approach we used here can result in **more code** to write, to debug, and to maintain.

-## VIII.
-Review Questions
+## Review Questions

-Be sure to read the HTML DOM page linked near the top of this document.
+You may want to refer back to the [W3 HTML DOM page](https://www.w3schools.com/js/js_htmldom_navigation.asp) discussed at the beginning of this tutorial.

 1. Exactly how many *parent* elements can an element on a web page have?
 1. What are the *child* elements of the &lt;ul> tag in **more-dom-3.html**?